christophergandrud/Rep-Res-Book/Writing_Setup/README.Rmd

 in the code chunk labeled "FrontPackageCitations".
 Change the value `FALSE` to `TRUE` and run the code chunk.

 **Note:** the LaTeX file will compile with warnings.
-Warnings related to the subfigures should be ignored (the process that creates these warnings were kept for stylistic reasons.)
+Warnings related to the subfigures should be ignored (the process that creates these warnings was kept despite the warnings for stylistic reasons.)
+But because of this you will need to compile the document a few times to get the full text with bibliography and index.

 #### Reproducing the Book in Windows.